mimiframework/Mimi.jl/docs/src/tutorials/tutorial_1.md

 m[:socioeconomic, :income][100]
 ```

 You may also get data in the form of a dataframe, which will display the corresponding index labels rather than just a raw array.
-The syntax for this is:
+The syntax for this uses [`getdataframe`](@ref) as follows:

 ```julia
 getdataframe(mymodel, :ComponentName=>:Variable) # request one variable from one component